Luminous solar neutrinos I: Dipole portals: Introduction

 The Earth is constantly pelted with neutrinos from the Sun (among other sources), and dark matter from our local galaxy; both can serve as a resource with which to search for new physics.
 The canonical strategy, as it pertains to dark matter, is to detect particles directly via elastic or inelastic scattering within a detector, however this strategy applies equally well to new physics coupled via some neutrino-portal.
 For example, electron recoil data can be used to constrain both elastic and transition neutrino dipole moments, both of which have attracted recent interest as potential explanations of the XENON1T excess \cite{Shoemaker:2020kji,Aprile:2020tmw,Babu:2020ivd,AristizabalSierra:2020zod,Miranda:2020kwy} (see also \cite{Giunti:2014ixa} for a review) .
 More broadly speaking, a transition dipole operator can serve as ``dipole portal'' to a dark sector \cite{Aparici:2009fh,Magill:2018jla,Brdar:2020quo} and is described by the interaction Lagrangian\footnote{We use the variable $d$ rather than $\mu_\nu$ throughout this work.
 A quick conversion factor that is convenient for comparing results across conventions is $d \times 6.75~\text{MeV} = \mu_\nu/\mu_B$ with $\mu_B$ the Bohr magneton.}

+where $\nu_L$ is the Standard Model left-handed neutrino, and $F_{\mu\nu}$ is the electromagnetic field strength.
 The index $a=e,\mu,\tau$ denotes the neutrino flavour and $N_R$ is a (possibly Dirac or Majorana) sterile neutrino.
 The dipole operator, $d_a$, can generically be flavour dependent however since the solar neutrino flux contains all three flavors the sensitivity derived here is only midly flavor dependent.
 This model was proposed as a phenomenological explanation of the MiniBooNE and LSND anomalies \cite{Gninenko:2010pr}, and subsequently studied in the context of radiative muon capture \cite{McKeen:2010rx}, supernovae cooling \cite{Magill:2018jla}, collider searches \cite{Magill:2018jla}, double bangs at ICECUBE \cite{Coloma:2017ppo}, fixed-target facilities \cite{Gninenko:1998nn,Masip:2012ke,Alvarez-Ruso:2017hdm,Magill:2018jla}, low-recoil dark matter detectors \cite{Shoemaker:2018vii} and cosmology of the early universe \cite{Brdar:2020quo}.
 This paper is the first in a series of two that investigates the physics potential for detecting upscattered unstable particles sourced by solar neutrinos inside the Earth with a neutrino dipole portal serving as a useful benchmark example.
-In \cite{PaperII} we consider a mass-mixing portal whose upscattering and decay phenomenology is sufficiently different to warrant an isolated treatment. whe
+In \cite{Plestid:2020ssy} we consider a mass-mixing portal whose upscattering and decay phenomenology is sufficiently different to warrant an isolated treatment.

 The parametric sensitivity to the dipole operator, $d$, of a search strategy that uses a flux of incident neutrinos \emph{directly} is straightforward.
-The rate of scattering events inside a detector is proportional to the flux times the cross section $\Phi \times \sigma$ multiplied. by the number of targets inside the detector's fidicual volume.
+The rate of scattering events inside a detector is proportional to the flux times the cross section $\Phi \times \sigma$ multiplied by the number of targets inside the detector's fiducial volume.
 The flux of incident neutrinos is independent of $d$, while the detection cross section scales quadratically with the dipole operator, $\sigma \sim d^2$.
-Finally, the event rate is determined .
-The signal rate, $R$, therefore scales as $R\sim d^2$ which is advantageous for small values of $d$ relative to the $d^4$ scaling we discuss below.
+The signal rate, $R$, therefore scales as $R\sim d^2$.